SwiftyBeaver/SwiftyBeaver/Tests/SwiftyBeaverTests/CloudWatch/README.md

 # SwiftyBeaver/CloudWatch Tests

-The tests for SwiftyBeaver Cloudwatch are run as by Cocoapods in the iOS simulator.
+The tests for SwiftyBeaver Cloudwatch are run by Cocoapods in the iOS simulator.

 Use the following command to run them: